-This January I won 3 Print Awards in London
+Winning 3 Print Awards in London SWPP

 I'm so excited to share with you, I won 3 awards in London this January.
 Out of thousands of entrants, only a small minority were awarded Rosettes.

 Upon choosing the images I need to figure out which category they are best suited for.
 This is important as it can effect the points awarded for each image, each image has to obtain 80 and above for the rosette which is no mean feat!
 Using the finest photographic paper is just as important.
 PermaJet photographic paper offers for me the best tonal ranges out of all the paper I have ever sampled.

 Wedding Reportage was won with Hannah & Graeme Simpson at Knowsley Hall….
 Fashion with Bethany Cammack on a workshop and Avant Guard in Liverpool Library was with Wendy Chiu Eric Ng using Phottix Professional Photo Accessories lighting on a Pre Wedding Shoot..
 Words can’t explain how exciting it was to see them with their rosettes.
 I had 1 winner last year and now 3… is just phenomenal.

 I love the contrast between the dainty beauty of the dress and model against natures beach grass and weathered wood panels.
 The position of the pose from the bending of the legs, pointing of the toes, to the perfect framing of the face with the arms grabbing the hair.
-The way the grass almost flows with the pose in the same direction, the opening of Beths mouth gives it more a sense of reality, also breathing in during the one shot lifts here chest ever so slightly accentuating her pose.
+The way the grass almost flows with the pose in the same direction, the opening of Beths mouth gives it more a sense of reality, also breathing in during the one shot lifts Beths chest ever so slightly accentuating her pose.

 Reportage Category Photograph from Hannah and Graeme’s wedding at Knowsley Hall.

 I’d actually never noticed the horse paintings until I started to plan the shot in my head.
 So timing has to be perfect, not only for the light but for the position of the walk by the windows the room they are in.
 It’s the freezing of the specific moment of the legs that makes this shot so refined.
 I couldn’t meddle with the shot it had to be 100% natural, plus I wanted it that way to make it look as genuine as possible.

 Graeme is perfectly one step ahead of Hannah to allow light to fall on his face to allow you to see his expression.
 The guests following in the background creates the story and gives the shot meaning.
 And you can go as far to say that colours here make the image even more powerful, Blue and Orange are opposite on a colour wheel, and we all know that colours opposite each other compliment each other….
 MIND BLOWN…..
 Who’d imagine you’d get all this information from one shot, most of it without knowing, but its the attention to detail which always makes an image award winning and what makes this a Matthew Rycraft wedding day.

 I used a Phottix Flash Speedlight directly opposite the couple being held by an assistant on a pole, which when flashed highlighted the couple.
 We where in there for about 30 minutes to get this one shot as I didn’t want anyone else in the shot.
 We where lucky enough to have the light falling through the ceiling, so lighting the couple didn’t seem out of the ordinary, as light was flooding through anyway.